Full-Time Conservation Organizer

 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoffs, recalls, leaves of absence, compensation and training.

-Full time within the typical 9:00 – 6:00 office hours.
+Hybrid, full time within the typical 9:00 – 6:00 office hours.
 Other hours would include flexing schedule to include earlier morning, evening, or weekend work for events, tabling, or meetings.
 Work environment includes desk work with a sit/stand option, using a computer extensively, some phone work, outdoor work including occasionally in inclement weather.
+COVID -19 vaccination and basic background check required for all employees.

-How to ApplyPlease send cover letter, resume and writing sample of less than 1,000 words to email@example.com with Conservation Organizer in the subject line and where you saw the posting.
-Deadline for submission is Friday September 3, 2021.
+How to ApplyPlease send cover letter, resume and writing sample of less than 1,000 words to email@example.com with Conservation Organizer in the subject line, and where you saw the posting.
+Deadline for submission is Friday December 3, 2021.

 Apply for this Job